veronicajujuy/veronicajujuy/README.md

 };
 ```

-- 💬 Ask me about **JavaScript, React, React-Native, Redux, Hooks, Node, Express, Sequelize, PostgreSQL, and more from web development**
+- 💬 Ask me about **JavaScript, React, React-Native, Redux, Hooks, Node, Express, Sequelize, PostgreSQL, MySQL, and more from web development**

 - 📫 How to reach me **veronica.jujuy@gmail.com**